EpiCache: Episodic KV Cache Management for Long-Term Conversation on Resource-Constrained Environments: Conclusion

 \section{Conclusion}

 \methodname\ is the first framework that combines block-wise prefill with episodic clustering and sensitivity-aware budget allocation to preserve topic-relevant context under a fixed memory budget.
-Across multiple LongConvQA benchmarks, \methodname\ substantially outperforms existing compression methods, demonstrating that efficient multi-turn interaction is feasible even under strict resource constraints and marking a practical step toward memory-efficient conversational AI.
+Across multiple LongConvQA benchmarks, \methodname\ substantially outperforms existing compression methods, demonstrating that long-term interaction is feasible under strict resource constraints and marking a practical step toward on-device conversational AI.